Project story

 Riverside revamp in Rudolfsplatz

-You'll find Palais Rudolf sitting impossibly stylishly in Vienna's Old Town, on a historic square near the Danube River.
-Named after the Austrian crown prince who was given a 101-gun salute on his birth in 1858 and died in a suicide pact with his mistress Baroness Mary Vetsera, this boutique hotel is housed in a fin de siècle building overlooking verdant Rudolfspark.
-Surrounded by grand palaces and gorgeous art museums, it has been sympathetically designed to reflect the rich heritage that abounds in Innere Stadt.
+Named after the fabled Austrian crown prince who died in 1889 in a suicide pact with his mistress, Baroness Mary Vetsera, this intriguing boutique hotel is housed in a romantic Fin de Siècle building overlooking Rudolfspark.
+Surrounded by grand palaces and gorgeous art museums, it has been sympathetically designed to reflect the rich heritage abounding in Innere Stadt.

-Embedding intelligent lighting into brand DNA
+Intelligent lighting in brand DNA

 Analogue UX, hidden wizardry